mobiletoly/go-oversync/docs/index.markdown

 ## Ready to try it?

-- First get familiar with [Core Concepts](core-concepts.html) guide to understand the key components and vocabulary
+- First get familiar with [Core Concepts](documentation/core-concepts/) guide to understand the key components and vocabulary
 - Start with the [Getting Started](getting-started.html) guide to build your first sync-enabled server
-- Explore the [Documentation](documentation.html) for detailed server, client, and HTTP API reference